 Over seventy percent of China’s population tuned in to watch the Chinese women’s volleyball team during the 2016 Rio Olympics, double the viewership of the most-watched China Central Television (CCTV) program, the Spring Festival.
 From defeating the projected winner, Brazil, in the first round, to Serbia in the final, a mesmerized Chinese audience sat transfixed by their television screens.
 With all the attention surrounding them, one might wonder: why is this sports team so important?

-The answer begins in the 1980s when China had just opened its gates, ending its isolationist policy and exposing people to the reality of the nation’s backwardness.
+The answer begins in the 1980s when China had just opened its gates, ending its isolationist policy and exposing people to the reality of the nation’s underdevelopment.
 Isolationism’s heavy implications had hurt Chinese progress just as the West was entering its industrial revolution.
 They fell behind the rest of the connected world in technological advancements or urbanization, losing their steam right before other nations’ progress kicked into hyperspeed.
 Hopelessness spread as people realized the gravity of this hindrance.
 However, the success of the women’s volleyball team soon strengthened their morale.

 In the 1980s, the Chinese women’s volleyball team were fighting an uphill battle.
 They competed against countries with an abundance of resources that they lacked themselves.
 For example, the Americans began using computers and simulations to aid with sports.
 This advancement allowed the US to access useful information, such as safer and more effective training techniques that China could not access.
 The lack of knowledge meant that the Chinese team had to make up for it in terms of blood, sweat, and tears, which caused many players to become crippled later in life; they trained until their knees were bloody from the cement floor of their training room.